IntroCSCI/colorvisionproject-avankineni/README.md

 ### Decisions

 !!!The first decision used in my program is used to check if the file that the user input has the required image format based on what is coded inside the function `isImage()`.
-My next conditions are used to change RGB values based on what the user input for the variable called `colorblind` !!!
+My next conditions are used to change RGB values based on what the user input for the variable called `colorblind` and make sure the user entered a correct colorblind type using the `check()` `function`. !!!

 ### Iteration